umuxt/Burkol0/Lot-Tracking-Documentation/README.md

 ## 📋 DOCUMENTATION OVERVIEW

-This folder contains all documentation for the Burkol MES Lot Tracking System implementation.
+This folder contains all documentation for the BeePlan MES Lot Tracking System implementation.
 The system enables full traceability of materials from supplier delivery through production to final products using FIFO (First In, First Out) inventory management.

 ---